CodeWithVaruag/pickup_lines/README.md

 Acknowledgements

 Thanks to the Flutter community for their ongoing support and resources, and a special shoutout to the various pickup line collections that inspired this app!

+css

+Feel free to copy this section directly!